vloddot/jolt/README.md

 Custom [Revolt](https://revolt.chat) client for desktop made in [Tauri](https://tauri.app) and [Solid.js](https://solidjs.com).

-> This is currently a rewrite of the [old Svelte client](https://github.com/vloddot/jolt-svelte) in Solid.js.
+> Note: This is an outdated archive of Jolt.
+Jolt is now currently hosted on [Codeberg](https://codeberg.org/vloddot/jolt).

 <!-- omit in toc -->